raspberrypilearning/getting-started-with-mu/en/step_7.md

 ### Highlighting

-Mu will try and help you create working code by checking your code for errors and highlighting any it finds to allow you to debug.
+Mu will try and help you create working code by checking your code and highlighting errors it finds to allow you to correct them.

 The following line of code is incorrect: